EU Licensed4.8/5

 Second-line (HbA1c above 58 mmol/mol after 3 to 6 months on metformin):

-NICE recommends choosing from several add-on options based on individual patient factors:
+NICE says to pick from several add-on options based on the individual patient:

-• GLP-1 receptor agonist (Ozempic, Trulicity, Victoza): preferred when weight loss is a priority or BMI is 35 or greater
+• GLP-1 receptor agonist (Ozempic, Trulicity, Victoza): preferred when weight loss matters or BMI is 35 or more

-• SGLT2 inhibitor (dapagliflozin, empagliflozin): preferred when heart failure or CKD is present
+• SGLT2 inhibitor (dapagliflozin, empagliflozin): preferred when heart failure or chronic kidney disease (CKD) is present

-• DPP-4 inhibitor (sitagliptin, linagliptin): considered when weight neutrality is desired and cost is a factor
+• DPP-4 inhibitor (sitagliptin, linagliptin): considered when weight should stay stable and cost matters

-• Sulfonylurea (gliclazide): effective but associated with weight gain and hypoglycaemia
+• Sulfonylurea (gliclazide): works well, but it can cause weight gain and low blood sugar

-• Once-weekly dosing improves adherence compared to daily or twice-daily alternatives
+• Once-weekly dosing makes it easier to keep up than daily or twice-daily options

-NICE previously restricted GLP-1 agonists to patients with BMI of 35 or greater (or 30 or greater with specific criteria).
+NICE used to limit GLP-1 agonists to patients with a BMI of 35 or more (or 30 or more with certain criteria).
+Newer guidance has eased these limits and looks at the benefit for each patient.

-Your prescriber will assess cardiovascular risk, weight trajectory, and glycaemic needs when recommending this combination.
+Your prescriber will weigh up your heart risk, your weight changes, and your blood sugar needs before suggesting this combination.

 Practical Tips for Taking Both Medications